matwilso/matwilso.github.io/_drafts/sim2real.md

 <img width="400" src="/assets/sim2real/draft_opening_figure.jpg" style="display: block; margin-left: auto; margin-right: auto;"/>
 (could also just be a traditional simulator diagram here.  begging to be simplified. just like a traditional cv pipeline.)

->This post is about physics simulators, robotics, and how learned physics simulators could greatly accelerate our progress in sim2real and robot learning.
+>This post is about how learned physics simulators could greatly accelerate our progress in sim2real and robot learning.

 Sim2real seems like a strong bet for the future of robotics.
 The future of robotics is going to rely on machine learning.